 I looked at the shelf holding my dad’s 1964 trophy as the top amateur archer in California (class AA).
 Next to the trophy stood pictures of him by the winning target and a “Robin-Hood” arrow.
 He’d actually shot his arrow into the back of another one and split the hollow aluminum—forging the two shafts into one long one.
 After nearly fifty years they still hung together on the wall above the shelf.
 I couldn’t see myself hauling a bunch of my dad’s stuff back to Missouri.
 I’d been feeling a bit melancholy over the past few days thinking about my dad and Maya’s stuff, and all the stuff in my own life: what I collected, why I held onto it, what it was all good for.
 These thoughts were the beginning of a “purge” mode that steadily intensified in me that summer.
 I ended up losing fifteen pounds over the next four months.
 I’d started out at 160, so on the lean side to begin with.
 I had my head buzzed by a lady barber in nearby Rohnert Park who specialized in military cuts.
 I didn’t know why, but I felt a compulsive need to scrape, to cut, to pare down.

 “I don't think so,” I told Pam.
-I glanced at the bookshelves behind and above me.
+I glanced at the bookshelves behind me.
 I’d take a few of those volumes, and my dad’s journals.
 Probably one of his carvings.
 I’d leave all the tools to my brothers and brother-in-law.
 Well, maybe I’d take one tool.
 That hatchet with his name burned into the handle.

 *